peter-burza/budget-tracker/README.md

 - pridat fetching data from db after login
 - remove doubled id inside the transaction data on db.. saving, fetching. everywhere
 - Add setting to change the currancy
+- pre transactions vytvorit context a nie pushovat to vsade do componentov
+        - ponechane, lebo to nepushujem do vela komponentov, iba do dvoch v podstate (zatial)
+- components and context folder prehodit do src foldru, a prepisat vsetky cesty
+- default category set Other.
+- type default Expense